elizarpif/myhttp/README.md

 ## As info

-1) Timeout.
-Http-requests have a timeout in 5 seconds
+1) Flags.
+The tool has flag `parallel`, it accepts only unsigned int value
 2) Errors.
 If tool gets an error, only address will be printed
+3) Timeout.
+Http-requests have a timeout of 5 seconds

 ### Example of work